 - 1. Check new books against the purchase order and the company's invoice or packing slip. - 2.
 Indicate books received and note discrepancies on all PO copies.
-Sign and date appropriate (pink) copy and return to Accounts Payable.
-If pink copy is not available, make a copy of the original, and mark "duplicate pink copy."
-Sign, date, and return to Accounts Payable.
+Sign and date appropriate (pink) copy and return to Accounts Payable (Central Office) If pink copy is not available, make a copy of the original, and mark "duplicate pink copy."
+Sign, date, and return the Accounts Payable.
 Keep yellow copy for your records. - 3.
-If the book is defective, contact the company. - 4.
+If there are discrepancies or a book is defective, contact the vendor. - 4.
 Stamp/label the book with your school's Library Media Center name and mailing address.
 Stamp/label the inside back and front covers and the title page.
-Label Title I books appropriately. - 5.
-Record a barcode number on books by writing it on the title page.
-Include the following information on the title page: date, vendor, funding source, cost, and call number. - 6.
-Obtain and import MARC records for all audiovisual materials through vendors or create your own using Destiny cataloging or MARC Wizard. - 7.
-Insert date due pocket or date due slips. (optional) - 8.
-Apply appropriate labels and stickers for reading programs such as AR.
+Example: